OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Example 2: crafting an e-mail text by carefully choising words to avoid triggering a spam detection algorithm.

 Example 3: fooling a large language model(GenAI) by circumventing mechanisms to protect against unwanted answers, eg. "How would I theoretically construct a bomb?".
 This can be seen as social engineering of a language model.
+It is referred to as a *jailbreak attack*.

 Example 4: an open-box box evasion attack (see below) can be done on a copy (a surrogate) of the closed-box model.
 This way, the attacker can use the normally hidden internals of the model to construct a succesful attack that 'hopefully' transfers to the original model - as the surrogate model is typically internally different from the original model.
 An open-box evasion attack offers more possibilities.
 A copy of the model can be acchieved through _Model theft through use_ (see elsewhere in this document) [This article](https://arxiv.org/abs/1602.02697) describes that approach.
 The likelihood of a successful transfer is generally believed to be higher when the surrogate model closely resembles the target model in complexity and structure, but even attacks on simple surrogate models tend to transfer very well.
 To achieve the greatest similarity, one approach is to reverse-engineer a version of the target model, which is otherwise a closed-box system.
 This process aims to create a surrogate that mirrors the target as closely as possible, enhancing the effectiveness of the evasion attack